rocksclusters/img-storage-roll/src/usersguiderst/using-img.rst

    order to install zfs). img-storage-nas allocates virtual disks on a zpool(s) set by frontend configuration, which should be created manually by the administrator before any virtual machine can be used.

+4. Zpool privileges for the img-storage user.
+This roll creates a standard "img-storage" to handle snapshot creation, upload, and download between NAS and client.
+To make this work, ZFS privileges must be given to this user.
+The privileges are: create,destroy,hold,mount,receive,send,snapshot.
+We leave this up to the administrator to execute.
+A sample command is:
+   *zfs allow img-storage create,destroy,hold,mount,receive,send,snapshot tank*

 For example, to run virtual machine on a standard compute node it is necessary to set: